heremaps/here-data-sdk-cpp/README.md

 ### Additional Linux Dependencies

-To build the HERE OLP SDK for C++ on Linux, additionally to the dependencies listed in the previous section, you also need to have [libcurl](https://curl.haxx.se/download.html) 7.47.0 or later.
+To build the HERE OLP SDK for C++ on Linux, additionally to the dependencies listed in the previous section, you also need to have <a href="https://curl.haxx.se/download.html" target="_blank">libcurl</a> 7.47.0 or later.

 To install the dependencies on Linux, run the following command: